 NXT ratings/viewership for this week

-It should be noted that this was the fourth NXT episode to air on Tuesday nights, with no head-to-head competition from AEW Dynamite.
-The show featured a Street Fight for the NXT Women’s Tag Team Titles, which saw The Way’s Candice LeRae and Indi Hartwell capture the straps from Ember Moon and Shotzi Blackheart.
-Finn Balor also returned on the show, making his first appearance since losing the NXT Title to Karrion Kross at “Takeover: Stand and Deliver” in April.
+It should be noted that this was the fifth NXT episode to air on Tuesday nights, with no head-to-head competition from AEW Dynamite.
+The show featured NXT Champion Karrion Kross defeating Austin Theory in the non-title opener that was promoted on RAW, NXT Women’s Champion Raquel Gonzalez making her first successful title defense over Mercedes Martinez, plus NXT Cruiserweight Champion Kushida retaining his title over Santos Escobar in a 2 of 3 Falls main event.

-NXT ranked #21 on the Cable Top 150 this week with a 0.18 rating in the 18-49 key demographic.
-This ranking is down while the rating is also down 18.2% from last week’s third Tuesday show, which ranked #11 with a 0.22 rating in the key demo.
+NXT ranked #25 on the Cable Top 150 this week with a 0.17 rating in the 18-49 key demographic.
+This ranking is down while the rating is also down 5.6% from last week’s fourth Tuesday show, which ranked #21 with a 0.18 rating in the key demo.

-This week’s NXT viewership was up 2.3% from last week, while the 18-49 key demo rating was down 18.2%.
-This was the lowest key demo rating for NXT since the March 24 show, which went up against AEW Dynamite.
+This week’s NXT viewership was down 8.4% from last week’s show, while the key 18-49 demographic rating was down 5.6% from last week.
+This was the worst audience for NXT since the move to Tuesday night.
+The key demo rating was the lowest for NXT since March 24, which includes two episodes that went head-to-head with AEW Dynamite.

-This week’s NXT viewership was up 15% from the same week in 2020, while the key demo rating was even with the same week in 2020.
+This week’s NXT viewership was up 15.4% from the same week in 2020, while the key demo rating was up 13.3% from the same week in 2020.
 It should be noted that last year’s show went head-to-head with Dynamite.

-Curse of Oak Island on History topped the night in the 18-49 demographic on the Cable Top 150 with a 0.45 rating, drawing 2.853 million viewers.
-Tucker Carlson Tonight on FOX News topped the night for cable in viewership with 2.988 million viewers, ranking #8 on the Cable Top 150 with a 0.26 rating in the key demo.
+The NBA game between the Lakers and the Knicks at 10pm on TNT topped the night in the 18-49 demographic on the Cable Top 150 with a 0.52 rating, drawing just 1.236 million viewers.
+Tucker Carlson Tonight on FOX News topped the night for cable in viewership with 3.266 million viewers, ranking #7 on the Cable Top 150 with a 0.25 rating in the key demo.

-NCIS on CBS topped the night on network TV in viewership with an average of 9.696 million viewers.
-NCIS on CBS also took the #1 spot in the 18-49 demographic with a 0.81 rating.
+NCIS on CBS topped the night on network TV in viewership with an average of 8.939 million viewers, with a 0.69 rating in the key 18-49 demographic.
+This Is Us on NBC took the #1 spot in the 18-49 demographic with a 0.83 rating, drawing 5.075 million viewers.

 Below is our 2021 NXT Viewership Tracker, along with the Top 10 moments from this week’s show: